 Because this is an informal process, you do not need to prepare a written statement.
-Just think through the events, issues, and the feeling that led you to come to mediation and be prepared to present the issues as best you can.
-It is often helpful for the mediator and participants to hear about the events in chronological order.
-You may want to bring some notes to make sure that you cover all the important and relevant points you want to cover.
+Just think through the events, issues, and your feelings about them and prepared to present the issues as best you can.
+You may want to bring some notes to make sure that you touch on all the points you want to cover.